stackbreak/ra-docs/README.md

 ## Main Goal

-It was experemental boilerplate for usage in company inner projects.
+It was experemental boilerplate for usage in our company inner projects.
 At the moment fork of this app is growing up and used in company.

 ## Features